nikhilpenmetsa/rag-feedback/README.md

 ## Authentication Flow

-1. Users log in through the login.html page using Cognito authentication
+1. Users visit the application and are redirected to the login page
-2. Upon successful login, a JWT token is stored in the browser's localStorage
+2. After successful login through Cognito authentication, a JWT token is stored in the browser's localStorage
 3. The token is sent with each API request in the Authorization header
 4. API Gateway validates the token using Cognito authorizers
 5. Lambda functions extract user information from the token